epowerng/git-template/README.md

   git config --global init.templatedir '~/.git-template'
 ```

+And also you need to have [Python 3](https://python.org) installed and in your PATH environment variable.

-And you are done, read the style guide below to know the rules.
+Once you have satisfied all these prerequisities, read the style guide below to know the rules.

 ## Regular Expressions